Sarah Coombes

-Sarah Rose Tattum Coombes (born November 1991) is a British politician who has been the Member of Parliament for West Bromwich since 2024.
+Sarah Tattum Coombes (born November 1991) is a British Labour Party politician who has been the Member of Parliament for West Bromwich since 2024.

 Education

 Coombes was educated at Queens Park Community School in London and read history and politics at Jesus College, Oxford from 2010 to 2013.

 Political career

 Coombes previously worked for Tom Watson as his head of policy and communications for three years when he was Labour deputy leader and subsequently as an advisor for the Mayor of London, Sadiq Khan.

+Coombes was elected as Member of Parliament for West Bromwich in the 2024 United Kingdom general election, which includes West Bromwich, Oldbury, Great Barr, Yew Tree, Tividale and Rowley.

-In July 2024, Sarah Coombes was appointed Parliamentary Private Secretary to the Leader of the House of Commons.
-Since September 2025 she has been Parliamentary Private Secretary to the Home Secretary.
+In July 2024, Coombes was appointed parliamentary private secretary to the Leader of the House of Commons.

-In November 2024, Coombes voted in favour of the Terminally Ill Adults (End of Life) Bill, which proposes to legalise assisted suicide.

-In February 2025, Sarah Coombes started a campaign to crackdown on the use of illegal "ghost" number plates which cannot be recognised by ANPR cameras.
+In February 2025, Coombes started a campaign to crack down on the use of illegal "ghost" number plates which cannot be recognised by automatic number-plate recognition cameras.

+From September 2025 Coombes was parliamentary private secretary to the Home Secretary.
+Since July 2026, Coombes has held the position of Assistant Whip.